 Our life of learning more of God and from each other continues on Sunday mornings during the Christian Education hour.

-Class being offered during the Fall
+Class being offered during the Winter

+A Hunger for Healing, coordinated by Steve Rolfe in rm 24.
 This class returns as our longest-running class, presenting the Twelve-Step method as a spiritual tool that we all can use.
 It will use J. Keith Miller’s book, A Hunger for Healing: The Twelve Steps as a Classic Model for Christian Spiritual Growth.
 This book serves as an introduction to the Twelve Steps.
 The Steps are presented as spiritual tools for living, growing, and healing that can be used by anyone.
 The class goes through the Steps one at a time by reading the book (in class), viewing an accompanying series of video interviews, along with sharing and discussion.
 Previous experience with the 12 Steps IS NOT required.